vsmicrogenomics/stouffers-method-statistical-analysis/README.md

 Test Data:
 The sample input data is a tab-separated table with 5 columns and 5 rows, representing the p-values for different organisms across 5 genes.
 Each value in the table represents the p-value of a statistical test for a gene in a specific organism.
 The value "None" in the table represents a missing value or NA.

-The Stouffer's method implementation code in R was written by ChatGPT based on the statistical method proposed by Stouffer et al. in 1949.
-This code can be used for research purposes and is provided as is without any warranty or support.
-If you use this code in your research work, please cite this GitHub repository.
+Acknowledgements: This code is based on Stouffer's method, a statistical method proposed by Stouffer et al. in 1949.

+If you are using this code, please cite it as follows: Sharma, V. (2023). stouffers-method-statistical-analysis [R script].
+Retrieved from https://github.com/vsmicrogenomics/stouffers-method-statistical-analysis.